How to Manage Frost Damage in the Fall Vegetable Garden

 For many, the first frosty morning is energizing, marking the definitive end of summer.
 But for late-season vegetable gardeners, it’s a time filled with anxiety.

-A close up of a capsicum pepper damaged by frost.
+A close up of a capsicum pepper damaged by cold weather.
 The vegetable is collapsed and wrinkled, to the right is a wilting leaf.
 The background is dark in soft focus.

 As thawing begins, damage becomes more evident.
 It may take a day or two for the full extent to become apparent.
 All parts of a plant may be affected, from the foliage to the roots.